Healing the Relational Matrix

 - Explore the primacy of the heart as the central polyvagal emotional and energy center

-- Stabilize dysregulated emotions and expand the capacity for social engagement
+- Stabilize dysregulated emotions and expand the capacity to listen to neuroception and social engagement

 - Interrupt the brain’s predictive mechanisms to maintain a time-line awareness of past, present, and future